MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ## How do we get better at it

-Now that I have briefly outlined what technical mentoring is and some of the reasons why it is so powerful, I want to share some things we've learned around how to better at it.
+Now that I have briefly outlined what technical mentoring is and some of the reasons on why it is so powerful, I want to share some things we've learned around how to be better at it.
 I am going to focus on this specifically around technical mentorship, I've made a [seperate post](http://blog.markpearl.co.za/General-mentoring-suggestions) around general mentoring suggestions.

 I'm going to focus on mentoring software developers who are new in their career...for example, graduate software developers.
-This is important because the nature of how someone is mentored changes as they grow in experience.
+This is important because the nature of how someone is mentored changes as they grow in experience and capability.

 <img class="img-responsive" alt="Dreyfus Model" src="{{ site.url }}/assets/images/mentoring-software-developers-dreyfus-model.gif">

-I find the Dreyfus model of skills acquisition useful as it maps out what the needs are to acquire a skill depending on your current level.

-Generally graduate software developers are at the Novice or Advanced Beginner stage in most of their areas of competency.
-Dreyfus's model would suggest the ideal is to give them a mix of detailed step by step instructions or simple projects in a safe to fail environment.
+I find the Dreyfus model of skills acquisition a useful model to visualize when thinking about how ito adjust your approach as someone grows in skill.
+I would put graduate software developers at the Novice or Advanced Beginner stage in most of their areas of competency.
+That means when I mentor a novice or advanced beginner I'm going to focus more on providing them detailed step by step instructions or simple projects in a safe to fail environment and less on contextualized conversations.

 ## Map out the direction you are heading